HPsisodia/famPay_Task/README.md

 to GET all video in descending order, hit the api "http://localhost:3000/api/getallvideo"

-to get the video based on title and/or description, hit the api "http://localhost:3000/api/getvideo" and specify the "title" and "description" in the request body
+to GET the video based on title and/or description, hit the api "http://localhost:3000/api/getvideo" and specify the "title" and "description" in the request body

 BONUS